 1/2 tsp mustard

-2 lbs of sauerkraut, well rinsed
+2 lbs of sauerkraut, rinsed

 red chili pepper (optional)